rainbowchook/face-app-api/README.md

 As TypeScript was installed as a dev dependency, run <code>npm ci && npm cache clean --force</code> to install packages in /node_modules folder first.

 <code>npm ci</code> (or <code>clean-install</code>) is preferred over <code>npm install</code> as it will install existing dependencies from the <code>package-lock.json</code> file without updating current dependencies, ensuring a reliable build for continuous integration.
-As a general rule, user <code>npm ci</code> for production and <code>npm install</code> for development.
+As a general rule, use <code>npm ci</code> for production and <code>npm install</code> for development.
 Running <code>npm cache clean --force</code> clears the cache for a clean install by clearing the packages and dependencies in the local npm cache folder e.g. ~/.npm for POSIX.

 Set the NODE_ENV environment variable to 'production' before running <code>npm run build</code> to compile the TypeScript code into JS.